Master of Education

 - A minimum GPA of 2.50 (on a 4.0 scale); if your GPA falls below that you will be asked to submit an essay to be reviewed.

 - Official transcripts from the college or university where you earned your bachelor’s degree and/or attempted graduate coursework.

-- Three letters of recommendation from your last two immediate supervisors and a professional colleague through our online application system.
+- Two letters of recommendation from your last immediate supervisors and/or a professional colleague through our online application system.

 - A copy of your teaching certificate.

 For more admissions information, please visit our admissions page or contact our admissions office today.
 Our supportive staff is here to help.
 Email us at firstname.lastname@example.org or call 844-CTX-CTX1 (844-289-2891) to learn more about the M.Ed. in Advanced Literacy Instruction, or, click here to begin your application.Request More Information

 To earn an online M.Ed. in Advanced Literacy Instruction degree, students must complete the following courses.
 To graduate, 30 credit hours are required,which typically can be completed in 18 months.
 Classes are offered throughout the year.

 MED 5303 Curriculum Design & Practice

 LTC 5330 Language Acquisition and Emergent Literacy